VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -rule.resendDelay duration
      MiniMum amount of time to wait before resending an alert to notifier -rule.stripFilePath
      Whether to strip file path in responses from the api/v1/rules API for files configured via -rule cmd-line flag.
 For example, the file path '/path/to/tenant_id/rules.yml' will be stripped to just 'rules.yml'.
 This flag might be useful to hide sensitive information in file path such as tenant ID.
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
   -rule.templates array
      Path or glob pattern to location with go template definitions for rules annotations templating.
 Flag can be specified multiple times.
      Examples: